 Long a popular brand in Europe, Persil is now a leading heavy-duty detergent in the United States.
 In early 2015, Walmart became the first United States retailer to begin stocking Persil laundry products on its store shelves.
-This was big news because Persil is a higher-priced heavy duty detergent made by Henkel and becomes a direct competitor to Procter & Gamble's long-standing leader in sales at Walmart, Tide.
+This was big news because Persil is a higher-priced heavy-duty detergent made by Henkel and became a direct competitor to Procter & Gamble's long-standing leader in sales at Walmart, Tide.
 Persil is now available in grocery stores and mass-market retailers across the United States.

 Persil ProClean Power Liquid

 If you have ever traveled to Europe or Latin America, you've probably seen the Persil name in the laundry aisle.
 It is a very popular brand manufactured by Henkel AG in Europe and competes for shelf space with P&G’s Ariel, the brand name used for the Tide formula in other countries.
 Persil can be found in more than 60 countries around the world.

 The Persil brand is available in two formulas in the United States: Persil ProClean Power-Liquid and Persil ProClean Power-Caps.
 The liquid formula is safe to use in all water temperatures, in both standard and high-efficiency washers, and for use with septic systems.

 The product label includes instructions in both English and Spanish.
 Product ingredients listed on the label are surfactants, enzymes, and fragrance.
 A full listing of ingredients follows:

 - AZIRIDINE, HOMOPOLYMER, ETHOXYLATED